Coffee Terms Illustrated

 Coffee Leaf Rust

 Coffee Leaf RustCoffee Leaf Rust (CLR) became a problem for coffee farmers in Sri Lanka in the 1860s.
 CLR has since spread to every coffee growing region of the world, and it destroyed Brazil's crop in 1970 as it did previously on the Islands of Java and Sri Lanka nearly a century before.
 Many affected plantations replaced their Arabica trees with more disease resistant Robusta.
-Some of those countries have since began replacing the now less desirable Robusta trees with newer Arabica cultivars that are more disease resistant compared to the "heirloom" classics Typica and Bourbon.
-CLR may be prevented with copper-based fungicides.
+Some affected coffee producing countries have since began replacing the now less desirable Robusta trees with newer Arabica cultivars that are more disease resistant compared to the "heirloom" classics Typica and Bourbon.
+CLR is often prevented by the use of copper-based fungicides.

 Coffee Leaf Rust